blueohsix/PersonalSite/httpsREADME.md

 15) 1
 16) Choose whether or not to have all http requests redirected to https.
 Redirecting will bounce requests from http://firstnamelastname.dev to https://firstnamelastname.dev .
 17) Go to your browser and refresh your page.
 If all is well, your site URL has that lovely padlock next to it!
 Good job, champ.
 If you're running into issues, make sure your record set and certificate match.
 Example: 'www.meh.com' matching 'www.meh.com' or 'meh.com' matching 'meh.com').
 If you messed up, no problem.
-Cleanup the letsencrypt and certbot folders inside of /etc and re-run the tool or adjust your record set to match the certificate.
+Cleanup the letsencrypt and httpd/conf.d inside of /etc and re-run the tool or adjust your record set to match the certificate.

 ##### If you botched things and want to start over
 1) cd /etc/letsencrypt